freedomofpress/securedrop/docs/develop.md

 In order to access the servers after the install is completed you will need to install and configure a proxy tool to proxy your SSH connection over Tor.
 Torify and connect-proxy are two tools that can be used to proxy SSH connections over Tor.
-You can find out the SSH addresses for each server by examining the contents of `app-ssh-aths` and `mon-ssh-aths` in `./install_files/ansible-base`.
-Also you must add the `HidServAuth` values to your `/etc/tor/torrc` file and reload Tor.

 ### connect-proxy (Ubuntu only)